arnaudober/python_exercises/README.md

 ### 4. Messenger extension
 The exercise is about extending an existing class, to implement custom methods.
 I also added some minor features like clearing the messages after printed them out, or declaring the messages array as a private attribute, so it's inaccessible outside of the class definition.

+> **Note**: Starting here, all exercises comes from Udemy Python Bootcamp 2023.

 ### 5. Band Name Generator
-From Udemy Python Bootcamp 2023.
 Generates a band name based on hometown and pet's name, input by the user.

 ### 6. Tip Calculator
-From Udemy Python Bootcamp 2023.
 Calculates a tip by asking the total bill, percentage tip and number of people to split with.

+### 7. Treasure Island End
+Do you remember these adventure books where you could choose the progression of the story?
+This program is one like that.
+The goal was to use conditions (remember: Switch don't exist in Python!)